anbestCL/XLNetforSummarisation/README.md

 # XLNet for Summarisation

-This repository contains code of the master thesis "Evaluation of a Pretrained Language Model for Abstractive Summarization".
+This repository contains code of the master thesis [Summarization of Texts using a Pretrained Language Model](Steinberg_MA.pdf).

 ## Abstract